Stretch your grocery budget and sneak in vegetables with this recipe

-1) Heat 1 teaspoon oil in large pot.
-Add celery, carrot, and onion and cooked until very soft.
-If mix starts to brown, add a small amount of water and watch carefully.
+1) Heat 1 teaspoon oil in a large pot.
+Add celery, carrot, and onion and cook until very soft.
+If the mix starts to brown, add a small amount of water and watch carefully.

 2) Stir in garlic and cook 2 minutes.
 Remove mixture from pot and set aside.

-Celery: Remove strings from celery with sharp knife.
-Dice into small chunks and then run through food processor before step 1.
+Celery: Remove strings from celery with a sharp knife.
+Dice into small chunks and then run through a food processor before step 1.

-Carrots: Cut into small pieces and run through food processor before step 1.
+Carrots: Cut into small pieces and run through a food processor before step 1.